Fungus Gnats – Which Home Remedies Actually Work?

-Check out social media gardening groups and you will find at least one post a day asking about a remedy for fungus gnats.
+Check out social media gardening groups and you will find at least one post rach day asking for ways to control fungus gnats.
 They are perceived to be a huge problem with seedlings and other indoor plants.
-How do you get rid of them?
+Much of the online advice doesn’t work, so let’s swat some myths about fungus gnats.

-Gardeners first notice fungus gnats because they fly around your head while you are tending plants.
+Gardeners first notice fungus gnats because they fly around your head while tending plants.
 The adult is a small, delicate, mosquito-like fly, about 1/8″ in size, with one pair of clear wings.
 They are not strong fliers and usually don’t venture too far from the plants.

 You might also notice the larvae (or maggot) in the soil, but this is quite small and usually stays underground.
 It has a black head and a whitish transparent body.